Did you once think that monetizing your blog meant slapping up spammy ads?

 If you are going the route of display ads, or perhaps you want to display sponsor logos, check out this post I did on Advanced Ads Plugin that we use here on our site.

 Is there a hard and fast rule for placing ads?
 Honestly, I believe you need to determine that for yourself.
 I have heard of many blogs that make incredible amounts of money from ads.
 I have also heard about huge failures.
+What’s really important is to test and have the flexibility of placing and scheduling the ads.

 If you are thinking about making income by selling lots of ads on your blog, it is probably wise to dive into some research and strategically plan for success.
 Most of all, do a lot of testing to find that sweet spot for your blog.